ariz565/ariz565/README.md

 - **Tech Stack:** I work with React, Next.js, TypeScript, and AWS.
 I also have experience with Flask and Django for backend development and use Git for version control.

-- **Continuous Learning:** Driven by a passion for technological advancement, constantly exploring new technologies and methodologies to stay ahead of the curve.